Planning for a 30-Year Retirement: Why Longevity Matters

 As if the future will cooperate with a single number.

-But lives don’t end on schedule.
+But lives do not end on schedule.

 They stretch.